SorenKyhl/TICG-chromatin/README.md

 Theoretically Informed Coarse Grain (TICG) model applied to chromatin organization.

-General overview:
+General overview: \\
-The TICG engine is written in C++ and a python wrapper is available for instantiating, dispatching, and analyzing simulations.
+The base TICG engine (locaed in /src) is written in C++. and a python wrapper (located in /pylib) is available for instantiating, dispatching, and analyzing simulations.

 ## python implementation